Duccard/demographic_impact_mental_health/README.md

 **3. How do mental health conditions numbers vary across different gender groups?**

+**4. Which age are the most likely to have mental disorder?**

-**4. Is there much of negative stigma overall in the workplaces towards mental conditions ?**
+**5. Is there much of negative stigma overall in the workplaces towards mental conditions ?**

-**5. What are the most popular mental conditions among employees?
+**6. What are the most popular mental conditions among employees?
 Are these conditions types can be affected by demografic factors?**

 ## Analysis structure